 - Any suitable output screen (in this case an Arduino IDE Serial Monitor)

 The process of building the actual scale follows steps given in the next two sections.

 The Hardware Setup

-The 5kg load cell used for the purpose of these article has four wires (some load cells have 5 wires).
-The wires are labeled as follow, according to the load cell’s datasheet.
+The 5kg load cell for this project has four wires (some load cells have 5).
+The wires are as follows, according to the load cell’s datasheet.

 - Red wire is the positive power supply

-- White wire iis the Ground of the power supply
+- White wire is the Ground of the power supply

 - Black wire is the positive output